Sports media icon Ed Littler left his mark on Central Nebraska

 “He may not have always been on your mind, but you were always on his mind,” said Local 4 weather man John Walsh.

-At this time, the Littler estate asks that any donations be directed to St. Paul's Lutheran Church of Grand Island.
-A celebration of Ed's life will be planned for a later date.
+At this time, the Littler estate asks that any donations be directed to St. Paul’s Lutheran Church of Grand Island.
+A celebration of Littler’s life will be planned for a later date.